aitoroses/floxide/docs/adrs/0017-event-driven-node-pattern.md

 ## Context

-The Flowrs framework currently supports synchronous workflow execution where each node processes input and produces output through a direct call chain.
+The Floxide framework currently supports synchronous workflow execution where each node processes input and produces output through a direct call chain.
 While this model works well for deterministic, sequential workflows, it lacks support for:

 1. Workflows that need to wait for external events without blocking system resources
 2. Long-running workflows that respond to events as they arrive